Aukštaitija (literally: High Land) is an ethnographic region in the Northeast Lithuania.

-Destroyed by fire in year 1877 Ukmergė was swiftly rebuilt and remains a great reminder of that era.
-Its two floor homes that surround the central Kęstučio square are what have once adorned many small towns of Lithuania.
-North of the square is the small downtown where narrow streets still have cobbled surface and old advertisements invite to the shops of gone-by era.
+Destroyed by fire in the year 1877 Ukmergė was swiftly rebuilt and remains a great reminder of that era.
+Its two-floor homes that surround the central Kęstučio square are what have once adorned many small towns of Lithuania.
+North of the square is the small downtown where narrow streets still have cobbled surface and old advertisements invite to the shops of a gone-by era.

-Among the Lithuania's largest cities in the interwar years Ukmergė also received a fair share of investments back then, such as the Antanas Smetona gymnasium (not far away from the St. Peter and Paul church) or the "Lituania Restituta" obelysk in the main square.
+Among the Lithuania's largest cities in the interwar years, Ukmergė also received a fair share of investments back then, such as the Antanas Smetona gymnasium (not far away from the St. Peter and Paul church) or the "Lituania Restituta" obelisk in the main square.

 Thanks to its place near the highway Ukmergė is easy to visit if you go from Vilnius to Panevėžys or Riga.
 While this road is new Ukmergė's position as a traffic hub is not as its main Vytauto street coincides with the historic Saint Petersburg-Kaunas-Warsaw route and lacking a bypass it is still full of traffic.

 What you can see in the town itself besides the church is the narrow-gauge railroad, declared to be a technical monument.
-Built in the late 19th century this railroad once connected far-away places like Biržai and Švenčionys and had hundreds of kilometers in lenght, quite unusual for European narrow gauge railways.
+Built in the late 19th century this railroad once connected far-away places like Biržai and Švenčionys and had hundreds of kilometers in length, quite unusual for European narrow gauge railways.
 It was shortened to Panevėžys-Anykščiai-Rubikiai line by the Soviets.
 However, some of the stations, water towers are dating to the turn of the 20th century.
-After a brief cessation of service the line was partially restored by rail enthusiasts.
-Tourists may now enjoy a short ride to the nearby lakeside resort of Rubikiai in certain weekends.
+After a brief cessation of service, the line has been partially restored by rail enthusiasts.
+Tourists may now enjoy a short ride to the nearby lakeside resort of Rubikiai in weekends.
 A hire of entire train is also possible.
 A short ride by a handcar or a railbike at the narrow-gauge railroad museum in Anykščiai station is much cheaper and you may also witness old rail machinery and memorabilia there.

 Anykščiai placed a bid to become an official resort.
 It offers active tourism opportunities including a skiing hill.
-In summer this terrain serves as a place for "summer sled" (a kind of roller coaster with an ability to control its speed) and zorbing.
+In summer the same hill serves as a place for "summer sled" (a kind of roller coaster with an ability to control its speed) and zorbing.
 Wakeboarding park and labyrinth park are available elsewhere.

 Only the name of the city itself was changed from Sniečkus (surname of a Lithuanian communist leader) to Visaginas after independence.
-The new name comes from a pharse „Everybody defend themselves“ and while it reminds of poisonous snakes that used to live around the local lake, it is also surprisingly appropriate for a cold war nuclear town.
+The new name comes from a phrase „Everybody defends themselves“ and while it reminds of poisonous snakes that used to live around the local lake, it is also surprisingly appropriate for a cold war nuclear town.

-The ethnic make up of the city strikingly reminds former Soviet Union as well with 52% of population being ethnic Russians.
+The ethnic make-up of the city strikingly reminds the former Soviet Union as well with 52% of the population being ethnic Russians.
 Other ethnicities that once lived in the Soviet Union, such as Ukrainians or Belarusians, are also well represented.
-Russian is still the lingua franca in Visaginas, and the city has the largest share of atheists in all Lithuania.
+Russian is still the lingua franca in Visaginas.
 The population density is highest among Lithuania’s cities, but you are never far from nature as Visaginas is surrounded by forests and several lakes are nearby.
-In fact fragments of pine forests are left even between apartment blocks making Visaginas a unique forest city.
+In fact, fragments of pine forests are left even between apartment blocks making Visaginas a unique forest city.

 Although it may seem so when you are in Visaginas time does not stand still here.
-The Ignalina Nucear Power Plant which once employed half of the population was closed down as requested by the European Union.
+The Ignalina Nuclear Power Plant which once employed half of the population was closed down as requested by the European Union.
 The gigantic industrial building east of the city that once housed the most powerful nuclear reactors in the world now stands empty.
 It never reached its full potential as 2 of the 4 planned reactors have not been built.
 Should they have been built Visaginas would have been doubled in size to house around 50 000 inhabitants.
 Right now the town's population already went down by a third from its peak.
 Visaginas ages as a whole: it was known as the "youngest town" in 1999 with an average age of 30,6 years but in 2012 the number went all the way to 39,3, showing little generational change.